 - Exercise regularly, and eat a healthy diet.

 You also can talk to your doctor about treatments that may either reduce or stop your hot flashes.
-These include taking low-dose estrogen ( hormone therapy ) for a short time, taking certain medicines, and taking the herb black cohosh.
+These include taking hormone therapy .

 How can I manage hot flashes?

 You can manage hot flashes by making certain lifestyle choices.
 You can also take daily medicine.
 Some measures help prevent or reduce hot flashes.
 Others can make you more comfortable when you're having a hot flash.

 Eat and drink well, and avoid smoking

 - Drink cold liquids rather than hot ones.

 - Eat smaller, more frequent meals.
 Digesting a lot of food can make you feel hotter.